NickRyder/PoECraft/README.md

 ### Smoke Tests

 Currently this package has no unit tests, but does have smoke tests to confirm the probability distribution on certain test items is as expected.
+The smoke tests check:
+- Tag occlusion
+- Generation Weight reweighting
+- Mod group occlusion
+- Prefix/Suffix occlusion

+**Note: there are currently no examples of mod groups which spawn both prefixes and suffixes on the same item, but this project does support that functionality**

 # Crafting Model